How old does my puppy or kitten need to be to start their vaccines?

 Puppies start their vaccines at 6-8 weeks of age.
 Kittens start their vaccines at 8 weeks of age.
-Both puppies and kittens require a series of vaccines to be completely protected from the various diseases.
+Both puppies and kittens require 3 set of vaccines, not including the initial set of puppy vaccines at 6 weeks of age, to be completely protected from various contagious diseases.

 How old does a puppy or kitten need to be before being spayed or neutered?